servivent10/Servivent_tenant/docs/sql_scripts/16_FEATURE_compras_filtros_y_roles.md

 -- -----------------------------------------------------------------------------
--- Paso 3: Nueva función para obtener datos para los filtros de compras -- ----------------------------------------------------------------------------- CREATE OR REPLACE FUNCTION get_purchases_filter_data() RETURNS json
+-- Step 3: New function to get data for purchase filters -- -----------------------------------------------------------------------------
+CREATE OR REPLACE FUNCTION get_purchases_filter_data() RETURNS json